taehoryu/arepo-tutorial/source/Session4.rst

 Of course, these are not the only ways.
 Users can develope their own workflow.

 We will proceed this tutorial using the shock tube test as the first exercise, which is located in ``<AREPO_directory>/run/Shock_tube``.
-A python script for generating the initial condition file (``create.py``), a sample parameter file, and a configuration file (Config.sh) are already included in the directory.

 1) Create initial condition file
 ---------------------------------

+A python script for generating the initial condition file (``create.py``) is included in the directory.
+Detailed explanations will be given in the session.

 2) Create parameter file
 -------------------------

+A sample parameter file is included in the directory.
+Detailed explanations will be given in the session.

 3) Create configuration file
 -----------------------------

+A configuration file (Config.sh) is included in the directory.
+Detailed explanations will be given in the session.

 2. Compilation
 ======================================================